The Singapore Chronicle

 The Singapore Chronicle, initially titled the Singapore Chronicle or Commercial Register, was a Singaporean English-language newspaper and the first of its kind to be published in Singapore.
 Its inaugural issue was released on 1 January 1824, with Francis James Bernard serving as the founding editor.
 A key contributor in its formative years was John Crawfurd, the 2nd Resident of Singapore, who played a significant role in shaping the paper's editorial content and political commentary.
 The newspaper featured a mix of commercial news, shipping reports and government notices, serving as an important channel of communication in the growing colonial settlement.

 For more than a decade, the Singapore Chronicle remained the only newspaper in the settlement, holding a monopoly on printed news and information.
-However, this dominance ended with the establishment of the The Singapore Free Press in 1835, which provided a fresher editorial voice and broader appeal.
+However, this dominance ended with the establishment of The Singapore Free Press in 1835, which provided a fresher editorial voice and broader appeal.
 Struggling to keep up with the competition and changing reader expectations, the Singapore Chronicle experienced a decline in readership and influence, ceasing publication in 1837.